cygnus666/Circuit-Sword/Technical-FAQ.md

 ***
 ### Q: Are you also giving the cable option for the joystick in the kit?
-A: Yes, I will include a 4pin cable with it.
+A: Yes, I will include 2x 4pin cables with it.

 ***
-### Q: Is the LCD included configured for 24-bit this time?
+### Q: What bit depth is the LCD?
-A: No, it's the same 18bit as before.
+A: The LCD is configured to 18bit depth.
+As an FYI the Pi is default configured to output 16bit colour so there is currently no loss in colour information.

 ***
 ### Q: Do you know roughly how much space there is between the CPU of the CM3L and the back case of the shell?
 A: In the front half of the shell, the CM3 protrudes 2.5mm above the LIP/EDGE of the shell.
 In the back half of the shell there is 8.5mm from the LIP/EDGE of the shell to the 'shelf' where the cartridge is.
 So that means you have ~6mm of height above the CM with keeping the cart shelf and a cart inside there.
 A 5mm heatsink is cutting it close but according to my measurements it will fit nicely.

 ***
-### Q: What about the CM3Lite's own second SD thingy, is that exposed on your board in any way?
+### Q: What about the CM3Lite's own second SD card, is that exposed on your board in any way?
 A:  The "second SD interface" is already used by the WiFi chip on the board (it's called SDIO, and works for SDs and also a lot of WiFi adaptors) so that cannot be used.
 What I have done is made solder pads available for the "unused USB port" of the built-in HUB that you could use for ANYTHING!

 ***